One day as Stef – BI Analyst / Developer

 The combination of a few components probably, but mainly – a friend of mine sparked my interest in BI technologies.
 Not long after, I had a word with Dimitar Dekov, the founder of B EYE, where the main emphasis of the conversation was the company’s activities.
 After that talk, I was sure that I wanted to head down the BI consultancy road.

 Did you have any doubts before, that what you graduated wasn’t what you wanted to do in your life?

 The truth is that during university I found out that what I was studying wasn’t exactly the career path I wanted to take.
 However, I’m the kind of person that follows through with what he has started, and since I had already studied Balkan Studies for 3 years, I decided to finish it.

 Our job is quite complex.
-On one hand, it requires a good understanding of economics, so that we could really understand our clients’ needs, and on the other, a business consultant needs to have serious technical and mathematical knowledge, in order to be able to develop the necessary software application.
+On the one hand, it requires a good understanding of economics so that we could really understand our clients’ needs.
+On the other, a business consultant needs to have serious technical and mathematical knowledge in order to be able to develop the necessary software application.
 However, I don’t believe that previous experience is always needed.
-I didn’t have any when I began my work here and I’ve always strongly believed that if there is a will, there is a way.
+I didn’t have any when I began my work here, and I’ve always strongly believed that if there is a will, there is a way.